thoschu/opentelemetry/installing-opentelemetry.md

 ```
 import start from './tracer';

-start('auth-service'); //change to 'todo-service' or 'ui-service' according to the file.
+start('auth-service'); // change to 'todo-service' or 'ui-service' according to the file.
 ```
 > this should be added in `ui-service.ts`, `auth-service.ts` and `todo-service.ts`